Book-reader/dotfiles/README.md

 If you would rather use neovim instead of emacs for terminal editing, in fish/config.fish, set EDITOR to "nvim" and EDITORARGS to ""

-To make the caps lock key work instead of pressing Control, remove the line "kb_options = caps:ctrl_modifier" in hypr/hyprland.conf
+To make the caps lock key work instead of pressing Control and un-swap alt and suprt, remove the line "kb_options = xxx" in hypr/hyprland.conf

 ### fonts needed:
  - NotoSans Nerd Font